Grant Cash Advance App Review (2026)

 Potential bank fees

-If your repayment fails due to insufficient funds, your bank may charge overdraft or returned-payment fees.
+If a repayment fails due to insufficient funds, your own bank may charge overdraft or returned-payment fees.

 Grant Cash Advance: Pros and Cons